omise/omise-ios/README.md

 #### Card form

-The `CreditCardFormViewController` provides a pre-made card form and will automatically [tokenize card information](https://docs.opn.ooo/security-best-practices) for you.
+The `CreditCardPaymentController` provides a pre-made card form and will automatically [tokenize card information](https://docs.opn.ooo/security-best-practices) for you.
 You only need to implement two delegate methods and a way to display the form.